dhakadbarkha25-commits/PracticeQuetion-in-javascript/README.md

 even though `null` is not actually an object.

-### 💡 My Comment:
+### My Comment:
-This is one of the most famous JavaScript interview questions 😄
+This is one of the most famous JavaScript interview questions.

 </details>